The Theory of Universal Graphs for Infinite Duration Games: Equivalence via saturation

 The underlying graph is obtained from $G$ with the following modification: the set of vertices is $V$ plus a new vertex $v_?$.
 All vertices are controlled by Adam except for the new vertex $v_?$.
 For every edge leading to either $v$ or $v'$, we add a new edge going to $v_?$, where Eve chooses between going to $v$ or to $v'$ with colour $0$.
 Formally, the sets of vertices and edges are

-Eve has a winning strategy from any vertex $v \in V$: each time the path reaches $v_?$ from an edge $(u,c,v_?)$ such that $(u,c,v) \in E$, Eve chooses to continue with $v$, and otherwise with $v'$.
+Eve has a winning strategy from any vertex $v_0 \in V$: each time the play reaches $v_?$ from an edge $(u,c,v_?)$ such that $(u,c,v) \in E$, Eve chooses to continue with $v$, and otherwise with $v'$.
 Any path consistent with this strategy corresponds to a path in $G$, and since $G$ satisfies $\Omega$ this strategy is winning.
 We note that this strategy is not positional as it chooses $v$ or $v'$ depending on the incoming edge.

 We claim that Eve does not have a positional winning strategy in $\game$, which contradicts the positional determinacy of $\Omega$.
-Indeed, if the positional strategy defined by $\sigma(v_?) = v$ were winning, since any path in $G_{(v',0,v)}$ is consistent with $\sigma$ in $\game$, this would imply that $G_{(v',0,v)}$ satisfies $\Omega$, contradicting the maximality of $G$.
+Indeed, if the positional strategy defined by $\sigma(v_?) = v$ was winning, since any path in $G_{(v',0,v)}$ is consistent with $\sigma$ in $\game$, this would imply that $G_{(v',0,v)}$ satisfies $\Omega$, contradicting the maximality of $G$.
 The same argument leads to a contradiction if $\sigma(v_?) = v'$ is a winning strategy.

 \item \textbf{Generalised transitivity}.
-Note that left and right composition both generalise transitivity of $\leq$, that is, $(v,0,v') \in E(G)$ (1) and $(v',0,v'') \in E(G)$ (2) implies $(v,0,v'') \in E(G)$ (3), by replacing, respectively in (2) or in (1), and in the conclusion (3), the colour 0 with any colour $c$.
+Note that left and right composition both generalise transitivity of $\leq$, that is, $(v,0,v') \in E$ (a) and $(v',0,v'') \in E$ (a) implies $(v,0,v'') \in E$ (c), by replacing, respectively in (b) or in (a), and in the conclusion (c), the colour 0 with any colour $c$.
 We prove left composition.
 Assume that $(v,0,v') \in E$ and $(v',c,v'') \in E$.
 We argue by contradiction that $(v,c,v'') \in E$.
 Assuming otherwise, consider a path $\pi$ in $G_{(v,c,v'')}$.
 Then $\pi'$ obtained from $\pi$ by replacing all occurrences of $v c v''$ by $v 0 v' c v''$ is a path in $G$ so it must satisfy $\Omega$ and hence $\pi$ as well.
 This contradicts the maximality of $G$.
 The proof of right composition follows the same lines. \end{itemize}

 Now to obtain a total order it suffices to refine $\leq$ arbitrarily over its equivalence classes, which preserves left and right compositions.
 Indeed, two vertices are equivalent for $\leq$ (before refining), that is, are interconnected with $0$-edges, if and only if they have exactly the same $c$-successors and $c$-predecessors for all colours $c$. \end{proof}